-We make things in Jefferson and Dodge counties.
+We make things in Greater Jefferson County.
 We’re home to food processing companies that make items you know and love, including Johnsonville, Jones Dairy Farm and Crave Brothers Farmstead Classics’ award-winning cheese.

 Statewide, manufacturers, which includes food and beverage processing businesses, account for 18.2 percent of the total output in the state, employing 16.1 percent of the workforce.
 That’s the second highest manufacturing employment concentration of any state in the nation.
-Impressive numbers, but they go up even higher in Jefferson and Dodge counties.
-In both Dodge and Jefferson County, manufacturing makes up a whopping 29 percent of the workforce.
+Impressive numbers, but they go up even higher in Greater Jefferson County, where manufacturing makes up a 32 percent of the workforce.

 It’s Happening Here: Workforce